sangh/LaserShow/README.md

-The set-up right now is another thread holds all the sockets in blocking mode (so errors generally are not reported until the next packet is sent), and sends every command to all of them one at a time.
+The set-up right now is another thread holds all the sockets in blocking mode (so errors generally are not reported until the next packet is sent).
 There is a queue between it and the control thread (the UI or whatever).
 The question is, is this what we want?
 (Other alternatives are making each call wait until it knows it was sent, or having a timeout, or maybe not dumping the queue every time, etc.)
-This isn't important to my UI work, but I wanted to write it down anyway.
+This isn't important to my UI work, but I wanted to write it down as an open question.

-Something that might be relevant is the multiple address thing.
-If we want particular peripherals tied directly to a given address (so they only get commands sent to it and not commands sent to other peripherals) then I need to change this as soon as possible (should they all break at the same time or have separate threads so one can keep going if another one fails, how (or do we) report errors back to the UI?).
-You have any thought?